getbubblenow/bubble/docs/launch-types.md

 A `node`, also often just called a Bubble, is a regular Bubble that acts as a VPN and you connect devices to it.

 ### Cloud Services
+When it needs to use cloud services, a Bubble can either:
-A Bubble can either delegate cloud services back to the launcher that created it (a "cloud Bubble"), or use the cloud services directly itself (a "standalone Bubble").
+ * delegate cloud services back to the launcher that created it (a "cloud Bubble")
+ * use the cloud services directly itself (a "standalone Bubble")

 What are the pros/cons of each approach?